Skip to main content

 Tried: Setting the breakpoint on the WASM function entry instead of the specific comparison instruction

-Breaking at function entry pauses before any memory addresses are resolved, so the comparison buffer offset and length are not yet on the operand stack.
-You cannot read useful data from linear memory at that point.
-The breakpoint must be placed on the specific i32.eq or call $memcmp instruction identified in the previous step, where both operands are already materialized.
+Breaking at function entry pauses before any memory address is resolved, so the comparison buffer's offset and length are not yet on the operand stack and linear memory holds nothing useful yet.
+Put the breakpoint on the specific i32.eq or memcmp call found in the previous step, where both operands already exist.

 Learn more